GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 updateTime: '2021-04-15T13:53:31.663277590Z'
 ```

-You can also view [details for your Target](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app/targets/test?project={{project-id}) in the GCP control panel.
+You can also view [details for your Target](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app/targets/test?project={{project-id}}) in the GCP control panel.

 Click **Next** to proceed.

 ## Create staging and prod targets
 In this section, you create targets for the `staging` and `prod` clusters.
 The process is the same as for the `test` target you just created.

 Start by creating the `staging` target.

 <walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/staging-environment.yaml">Click here to view staging-environment.yaml</walkthrough-editor-open-file>

 Apply the `staging` target definition:

 ```bash
 gcloud alpha deploy apply --file clouddeploy-config/staging-environment.yaml
 ```

-Repeat the process for the `prod` target.
+Next you will repeat the process for the `prod` target.

 <walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/prod-environment.yaml">Click here to view prod-environment.yaml</walkthrough-editor-open-file>